sonnymoney/wdi-remote-matrix/unit_1/w1d5/instructor_notes/LOOPS.md

 Pseudo code:

 ```
-var some number equals a number <--- declare the number where the loop will begin
+var someNumber equals a number <--- declare the number where the loop will begin

-while (some number is less than some other number) {
+while (someNumber is less than some other number) {
 	console.log the current number in the loop
 	increase the number
 }
 ```

 12:19

 &#x1F535; **Activity (5 min)**